Interventions, Where and How? Experimental Design for Causal Models at Scale: Method

 In many applications, it is desirable to select the most informative \emph{set} of interventions instead of a single intervention at a time.
-Take for example a biologist entering a wet lab with a script of experiments to execute.
-This would remove the bottleneck of waiting for an experiment to finish and get analysed until executing the next one.
-Given a budget per batch $\mathcal{B}$ which denotes the number of experiments in a batch, the problem of selecting the batch then becomes:
+Take, for example, a biologist entering a wet lab with a script of experiments to execute.
+Batching experiments removes the bottleneck of waiting for an experiment to finish and get analyzed until executing the next one.
+Given a budget per batch $\mathcal{B}$ which denotes the number of experiments in a batch, the problem of selecting the batch then becomes $\argmax_{\bXi} \mathrm{I}(\mathbf{Y};\bPhi \mid \bXi, \mathcal{D})$, such that $\texttt{cardinality}(\bXi)=\mathcal{B}$, where $\bXi$ is a set of interventions $\bigcup_{i=1}^{\mathcal{B}}(j_i, v_i)$ and $\mathbf{Y}$ denotes the random variable for the outcomes of the interventions of the batch.
+We denote the MI for a batch design as $\mathcal{I}(\bXi) \coloneqq\mathrm{I}(\mathbf{Y}; \bPhi \mid \bXi, \mathcal{D})$.\looseness=-1 \paragraph{Greedy Algorithm.} Computing the optimal solution $\mathcal{I}(\bXi^*)$ is computationally infeasible.
+However, as the conditional mutual information is \textit{submodular} and \textit{non-decreasing} (see Appendix~\ref{appendix:misubmodularity} for proof), we can derive a simple greedy algorithm (Algorithm~\ref{alg:greedycbed}) that can achieve at least a $(1-1/e)\approx0.64$ approximation of the optimal solution~\citep{krause2012near,nemhauser1978analysis}.
+We denote this strategy as \greedycbed.\looseness=-1 \paragraph{Soft Top-K.} Although the greedy algorithm is tractable, it requires $O(\mathcal{B}d)$ instances of GP-UCB. \cite{kirsch2021simple} show that a soft top-k selection strategy performs similarly to the greedy algorithm, reducing the computation requirements to $O(d)$ runs of GP-UCB.
+To achieve this, we construct a finite set of candidate intervention target-value pairs by keeping all the $T$ evaluations of GP-UCB for each node $j=\{1,\dots,d\}$.
+Therefore, for $d$ nodes, our candidate set is comprised of $d \times T$ experiments.
+We score each experiment in this candidate set using the MI estimate.
+We then sample \textit{without replacement} $\mathcal{B}$ times proportionally to the \textit{softmax} of the MI scores (Algorithm~\ref{alg:softcbed}).
+We denote this strategy as \softcbed.

-where $\mathbf{Y}_i$ denotes the random variable for the outcome of the $i$\textsuperscript{th} intervention in the batch.
-This problem is computationally expensive as it would require evaluating all possible combinations of interventions.
-The computational aspect is crucial if batch acquisition is to be feasible in nonlinear, high-dimensional SCMs.
-ABCD~\cite{agrawal2019abcd} builds up the batch in a greedy fashion.
-However, a greedy heuristic is still inefficient if the values are also to be chosen simultaneously in high-dimensional settings.
-We instead select the entire batch of interventions in a \emph{one-shot} manner by sampling without replacement proportionally to the MI values queried during the Bayesian optimisation procedure for value acquisition, i.e $\mathrm{U}_{t,j} = \mathrm{I}(\mathbf{Y}; \mathbf{G}, \bTheta \mid \xi_{\mathrm{x}_j^{(t)*}}, \mathcal{D})$ (See Fig.~\ref{fig:mi_x}.c).
-We sample $\mathcal{B}$ times without replacement from the following probability mass function:

-where $\zeta$ is the temperature.
-In practice, setting the temperature to 2.0 is sufficient.
-This method is termed \textit{soft}BALD~\cite{kirsch2021simple} and is shown to perform competitively to greedy heuristics in a label acquisition setting.
-Note that this would require just $\mathcal{O}(d)$ runs of GP-UCB to select the set of interventions (targets and corresponding values) and is independent of the batch size.
-On the other hand, a greedy strategy would require $\mathcal{O}(\mathcal{B}d)$ runs of the GP-UCB algorithm.